telerik/maui-docs/controls/datepicker/localization.md

 RadDatePicker for .NET MAUI provides language localization.
 In short, you can translate the used across the Date Picker texts to other languages, so that your app can be adapted to different regions.

->important To learn in details about the localization process of Telerik UI for MAUI components, please go through the common [Localization and Globalization]({%slug globalization-localization%}) topic.

 **DatePicker Header localization keys**

 | Localization Key | Default Value |